 Sometimes, you may need to use third party libraries to provide features in your tool.
-There is not restriction to do so, but you need to merge your tool and its dependencies in one single file.
+There is not restriction to do so, but you need to merge your tool and its dependencies in one single file or use the AssemblyResolveEventHandler from the template project to load assemblies from dlls added to the nuget file in its own folder named with the same name as the plugin.
 This is to ensure that there won't be any version conflict between tools using same third party Library but with different versions.

 You can use ILMerge tool to merge all assemblies into a single one.

 Merging is not necessary for assemblies already contained in XrmToolBox installation folder (like Dynamics 365 CE Sdk assemblies, or DockPanelSuite)